EclipseCoders/.github/profile/README.md

 # EclipseCoders

-Competitive programming team of Software Developers that learn new technologies and compete in Hackathon together.
+Competitive programming team of Software Developers that learn new technologies and compete in Hackathons together.